-Ontario Stockyards actions and procedures allowed it to meet the objectives of the Health of Animals Regulations, as each of the untagged animals discovered there that day, entered the sales ring of Ontario Stockyards with its identity recorded in the CCIA approved database for animal traceability, as established by Part XV of the Health of Animals Regulations.
-In a period of less than 24 hours from their delivery, and within approximately two hours of the opening of the CCWG, which was the entity that controlled the issuance of CSIP-approved tags to producers, or as was required in this case, to the auction mart on the producer's behalf, the untagged Von Lippa sheep were tagged, sold and thereafter traceable as to their origin.
+- [54] Ontario Stockyards met the objectives of the Health of Animals Regulations, as each of the untagged animals discovered on their premises on October 19, 2009 entered the sales ring of Ontario Stockyards with its identity recorded in the CCIA approved database for animal traceability, as established by Part XV of the Health of Animals Regulations.
+In a period of less than a few hours from their delivery, the Stone sheep which were tagged with only farm tags were retagged with CSIP-approved tags, sold and thereafter were traceable as to their origin.
 The evidence in this case points to a cooperative entity which is mindful of the required system of compliance under the Health of Animals Regulations and, despite its sometimes onerous responsibilities, takes those responsibilities in stride with its commercial imperatives to "immediately" apply approved tags when it discovers that they are missing.
 The fact that an Agency inspector found the untagged sheep first should not be determinative in concluding that the protocol in place at the facility would not have yielded the same result.
 The evidence shows, in fact, that some untagged sheep were found that same day by Ontario Stockyards that were not found by the Agency inspector.
 "Immediately" in the present case must be understood to mean the series of events that transpired over the relatively short period of time from when animals were delivered to when they were sold.
-This short period of "immediacy" was governed by a written protocol, developed in good faith and carried out systematically with tangible positive results, which would, less than two years later, be reflected in what appears to be an Agency policy decision that was introduced as evidence in this case.

-[56] Therefore, it is important once again to reflect on the application of the words of the Federal Court of Appeal in Doyon at paragraphs.
-27 and 28 to the present case as cited above at paragraph 37 above.
-While the defences available to an alleged violator are very limited under the AMPs regime and none appear to apply in this case, the Tribunal as decision-maker must be circumspect in managing and analysing the evidence and in analysing the essential elements of the violation, including the reasonable meaning, the intention of the legislator and the mischief to be prevented in determining if this alleged violator failed to "immediately" apply the tag to the untagged animals that had been identified.
-The Tribunal finds that in the operational context of an auction market, the actions of Ontario Stockyard in applying CSIP-approved tags to the six untagged Von Lippa sheep meet the statutory requirement of "immediately" under subsection 184(1) of the Health of Animals Regulations.

-[57] In conclusion, the Tribunal finds that, given the evidence presented by the Agency and by Ontario Stockyards, the Agency has failed, on a balance of probabilities, to prove element 3 of the alleged violation and has not therefore made all of the essential elements of the case.
+This short period of "immediacy" was governed by a written protocol, developed in good faith and carried out systematically with tangible positive results which would, less than two years later, be reflected in what appears to be an Agency policy decision that was introduced as evidence in this case. - [55] Therefore, it is important once again to reflect on the application of the words of the Federal Court of Appeal in Doyon at paras.
+27 and 28 to the present case as cited above at paragraph 37.
+While the defences available to an alleged violator are very limited under the AMPs regime and none appear to apply in this case, the Tribunal as decision-maker must be circumspect in managing and analyzing the evidence and in analyzing the essential elements of the violation, including the reasonable meaning, the intention of the legislator and the mischief to be prevented in determining if this alleged violator failed to "immediately" apply the tag to the untagged animals that had been identified.
+The Tribunal finds that in the operational context of an auction market, the actions of Ontario Stockyard in applying CSIP-approved tags to the five untagged Stone sheep met the statutory requirement of "immediately" under subsection 184(1) of the Health of Animals Regulations. - [56] As a result, the Tribunal finds that, given the evidence presented by the Agency and by Ontario Stockyards, the Agency has failed, on a balance of probabilities, to prove element 3 of the alleged violation and had not therefore made all of the essential elements of the case.
 In conclusion, the Tribunal finds that Ontario Stockyards did not commit the alleged violation and is not liable for payment of the monetary penalty.